-Students who are put on financial aid suspension, may appeal the suspension and may be required to create an Academic Plan.
+Students who are placed on financial aid suspension, may appeal and may be required to create an Academic Plan.
 If a student is granted their appeal, they will be on financial aid PROBATION.
-If after the semester the student is on probation, satisfactory academic progress isn't met or the student fails to follow an Academic Plan at any time after the plan is created, future aid WILL BE DENIED.
-If a student's appeal for reinstatement is denied or no appeal is made, students must pay all tuition and fee charges until minimum satisfactory progress requirements at Western are met.
+If after the trimester the student is on probation, Satisfactory Academic Progress isn't met or the student fails to follow an Academic Plan at any time after the plan is created, future aid WILL BE DENIED.
+If a student's appeal for reinstatement is denied or no appeal is made, students must pay all charges without the benefit of financial aid until minimum satisfactory progress requirements at Western are met.

 ALL APPEAL DECISIONS ARE FINAL!